7 Tips for Cherry Blossom Viewing Success in Washington, DC

 6. Use Public Transportation

 While there are options for metered street parking around the National Mall, many spots are only good for 3 hours, and parking is expensive!
 Also, traffic is awful during this time, especially during rush hour.
-So, take the metro to save time, money, and patience.
+So, take the metro to save time, money, and patience and here in DC you can finally tap and go, vs getting a metro card!

 If you plan to take the metro, use the blue, orange, or silver lines and exit at the Smithsonian Metro.
 ONLY go here during off-peak times!
 Peak times are horrible, and you will wait forever to get in and out of the station.
 I recommend getting off at Federal Triangle and walking to the Mall from there.
 It's a tad longer walk to the basin but much more accessible.